amolprabhu/Cardiovascular-Risk-Prediction/README.md

 4. Model Building and Evaluation
 5. Hyperparameter Tuning

-The result is a Random Forest model with almost 89% accuracy, 89% precision and 87% recall.
+The result is a XGBoost model with almost 87% accuracy, 89% precision and 84% recall.